Terms and Conditions

 1.1 Company details.
 Test Partnership (company number 08020351) (we and us) is a company registered in England and Wales and our registered office is at Censeo House, 6 St Peters Street, St Albans, AL1 3LF, United Kingdom.
 Our VAT number is 223214555.

 2.1 Our Agreement.
 These terms and conditions (Terms) apply to the order by you and supply of Services by us to you (Contract).
 They apply to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.2 Change.
-This version was last updated on 02 March 2022 to update the definition of Order Confirmation in 3.4.
-Historic versions can be obtained by contacting us.
+This version was last updated on 04 May 2023 to remove redundant sub-processors listed in Appendix B. Historic versions can be obtained by contacting us.
 We may make commercially reasonable changes to this Contract from time to time.
 If we make material changes to it, we will give you reasonable notice of the changes by emailing you and these shall be deemed to have been accepted by you and will be effective 30 calendar days from the date of notice for all subsequent orders unless we agree otherwise in writing.

 2.3 Entire agreement.
 The Contract is the entire agreement between you and us in relation to its subject matter.
 You acknowledge that you have not relied on any statement, promise or representation or assurance or warranty that is not set out in the Contract.

 2.4 Language.
 These Terms and the Contract are made only in the English language.